 - Give and receive cards using both hands.

 - When giving your card, ensure that it is turned towards the receiver.

-Grab your business cards (you can have some easily made up here VistaPrint) and head to the next networking event near you!
+Grab your business cards (you can have some easily made up here, VistaPrint) and head to the next networking event near you!

-Enlist a recruiter
+Enlist a recruiter in Japan

-If none of the above options have garnered results, there is also the option to enlist a recruiter to help in your job search.
-A recruiter’s sole purpose is to not only find suitable jobs that fit your requirements and qualifications and prepare you for the interview.
+If none of the above options have garnered results, there is also the option to enlist a Japanese recruiter to help in your job search.
+A recruiter’s sole purpose is to find suitable jobs that fit your requirements and qualifications and prepare you for the interview.